Paktia Province

-Paktia (Pashto/Dari: – Paktyā) is one of the 34 provinces of Afghanistan, located in the east of the country.
+Paktia (Pashto, Dari: پکتیا) is one of the 34 provinces of Afghanistan, located in the east of the country.
 Forming part of the larger Loya Paktia region, Paktia Province is divided into 15 districts and has a population of roughly 623,000, which is mostly a tribal society living in rural areas.
-Pashtuns make up the majority of the population and a small percentage include Tajiks Gardez is the provincial capital.
+Pashtuns make up the majority of the population and a small percentage include Tajiks.
+Gardez is the provincial capital.
 The traditional food in Paktia is known as (dandakai) which is made from rice and mung bean or green gram.

+It's also significant for being the area where Operation Magistral by The Soviet Union took place.
+Late Nov, of 1987, to Jan, of 1988 is then it took place, when Soviet Forces retreated.

 In 2021, the Taliban gained control of the province during the 2021 Taliban offensive.

 History

+Paktia (pashto پکتیا - Paktya) is the land of pakthas or pakth (pashto - پکهت), According to Mandala 7 of the Rigveda (RV 7.18.7), "Together came the Pakthas (44?4), the Bhalanas, the Alinas, the Sivas, the Visanins.
+Yet to the Trtsus came the Arya's Comrade, through love of spoil and heroes' war, to lead them".

+The Pakthas were one of the tribes that fought against Sudas in the Dasarajna the Battle of the Ten Kings (dasarajna).
+The battle of the 10 Kings took place before Mahabharat, so at least around 5000 BC.

+Pakthas are an ancient people that find reference in Sanskrit and allegedly in Greek sources as a people living in the region which includes south-eastern province (Loya Paktia) in Afghanistan and northern parts of Pakistan.
+The terms Pashtun and Pashto have only been in use for the past 500 years.
+Prior to that Pashtuns were the Pakhtas of Rig Veda and Paktuans of Herodotus.